HY, Silent Mode and Accumulation Mode

 When a file gets read into a user-defined element, then this UDE remains unchanged when the file changes.

-Therefore using @rooms instead of (hy) lets you do any number of calculations with the data that got accumulated in hy without risking to delete them by forgetting to use silent mode:
+Therefore using @rooms instead of (hy) lets you do any number of calculations with the data that got accumulated in hy without risking to delete them by neglecting to use silent mode:

 ? @rooms SUM